rashmirrajashekara/docs/docs/quick-start-guides/Foundational & Workload Security - Containerization/6Deployment.md

 When the worker node is being joined/rebooted in the k8s cluster, Untrusted:True NoExecute and NoSchedule taint would be added to the worker Node

-To the K8s cluster, when a new worker node is being joined, such worker Nodes are tainted TAINT_REBOOTED_NODES to "true" in in isecl-controller.yml.
+To the K8s cluster, when a new worker node is being joined, such worker Nodes are tainted Set TAINT_REBOOTED_NODES to "true" in in isecl-controller.yml.

-In the K8s cluster, if any of the worker node is Rebooted, such worker Nodes are tainted TAINT_REGISTERED_NODES  to "true" in isecl-controller.yml.
+In the K8s cluster, if any of the worker node is Rebooted, such worker Nodes are tainted Set TAINT_REGISTERED_NODES  to "true" in isecl-controller.yml.

+???+ note
+    By default, TAINT_REBOOTED_NODES and TAINT_REGISTERED_NODES, will be false.

 ???+ note
     In no_proxy, add .svc,.svc.cluster.local, and then do kubeadm init

 Upload image to registry
 The admission controller tar file that is present in k8s image folder should be uploaded to registry and update the image name in admission_controller.yaml file.

 To bring up Admisison controller
 ```./isecl-bootstrap.sh up admission-controller```
 To bring down Admisison controller
 ```./isecl-bootstrap.sh down admission-controller```